zoopyserg/Trading-Indicators-Performance-Comparison/README.md

-# Trading Indicators
+# Trading Indicators Library
-(performed in Ruby, Python, and C)
+(Implemented in Ruby, Python, and C)

-Here, I calculate:
+This repository contains a collection of trading indicator calculations, demonstrating the efficiency and effectiveness of various programming languages in processing financial data.
+The indicators covered include:

 - Stochastic Oscillator
-- RSI
-- KST
+- Relative Strength Index (RSI)
+- Know Sure Thing (KST)
 - Chaikin Oscillator
-- MACD
+- Moving Average Convergence Divergence (MACD)
 - Bollinger Bands
-- EMA
-- SMA

-Some benchmarks (on 1-week worth of data):
+- Exponential Moving Average (EMA)
+- Simple Moving Average (SMA)

+## Performance Benchmarks
+The performance of each implementation was benchmarked on a dataset spanning one week.
+The results are as follows:

-- Ruby version takes roughly 2 hours.
+- Ruby implementation: ~2 hours
-- Python version - roughly 2 minutes.
+- Python implementation: ~2 minutes
-- C version - roughly 2 seconds.
+- C implementation: ~2 seconds

+## Project Context
-This is a part of a real project.

-I extracted this code into a separate repo for demo purposes.
+This library is a subset of a larger project, extracted and organized into a separate repository for demonstration and benchmarking purposes.

 # Copyright